Where Was The Largest Algae Bloom Ever Recorded?

 It’s no question that water quality monitoring is essential for understanding algae trends and predicting harmful blooms.
 Intensified government and scientific interventions are urgently needed to address the problem.

 Government websites publish updates regarding algal blooms across the states, as well as relevant resources and programs.
 Recently, NASA released a new dataset of 2300 lakes in the US contaminated with cyanobacteria.
-The new dataset is now available to the general public in the form of raw data, algae bloom maps, and an index of cyanobacteria risk to human health.
-In time, this standardized way of assessing blue-green algae will enable scientists to compare blooms across the US, gain insights on algae trends, and predict them with greater accuracy.
+The new dataset is now available to the general public.
+This is in the form of raw data, algae bloom maps, and an index of cyanobacteria risk to human health.
+In time, this standardized way of assessing blue-green algae will enable scientists to compare blooms across the US.
+In turn helping gain insights on algae trends, and predict them with greater accuracy.

 Other waterways around the country are being rescued with the help of sustainable technologies.
 For example, the Florida Gulf Coast University (FGCU) monitors water quality in real-time and controls algae blooms with ultrasonic, solar-powered buoys.
 Same goes for the New York State Department of Environmental Conservation (NYDEC) and Florida Department of Environmental Protection.